zahariaa/disentangled-dynamics/src/readme.md

 - implementational details (in dsprites.py)
+- skimage produces warning: "Anti-aliasing will be enabled by default in skimage 0.15 to avoid aliasing artifacts when down-sampling images. warn("Anti-aliasing will be enabled by default in skimage 0.15 to ".
+Currently, I suppress warnings in main.py because of that.
 - making stimuli dynamic (3d output)
 - more complex backgrounds
 - more object shapes / size / orientation